orionnelson/labw3/README.md

 The Principles that I will be using to carry out this design are test driven development as well as iterative development.

 Since the goal of this project is simple I chose Iterative method of development since the project is generally of low compleity and also test driven development.
-Classes Are Stuctured In Order of increasing Complexity Regarding the Shape Method
+Classes Are Structured in order of increasing Complexity Regarding the Shape Method

 ----
 ##  Iteration 1  First Working Version